Frity2025/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-A function that compare two strings
+ function that reverses the content of an array of integers.